ko-tyat-ki/universal-ear/firmware/BUILD.md

 # Firmware Setup

-The board is based on the Raspberry Pi RP2040 (microcontroller used in the Raspberry Pi Pico.
+The board is based on the Raspberry Pi RP2040 (microcontroller used in the Raspberry Pi Pico).

 ## Raspberry Pi Pico SDK Setup